sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-11-19-belgrade-part2.md

 ![Alt text](/images/travel4/PXL_20231120_120449676.jpg)

-Also in the greenhouse was a small art exibit.
+Also in the greenhouse was a small art exhibit.
 I didn't read it all, but it was art by students inspired by nature.

 ![Alt text](/images/travel4/PXL_20231120_120713244.jpg)